JamesRy96/apollo-notifications-homeassistant/README.md

 If you have any issues or comments feel free to open an issue, I'm happy to help where I can.

-Special thanks to m4rkw for their work on [apollo-notifications](https://github.com/m4rkw/apollo-notifications) that laid the groundwork and provided the inspiration for this project.
+Special thanks to m4rkw for their work on [apollo-notifications](https://github.com/m4rkw/apollo-notifications) for the groundwork and provided the inspiration for this project.